szzaps/DevCheaat/README.md

 # DevCheaat

-A set of cheatsheets for **Python, JavaScript/Node.js, Go,Rust,Bash and Linux**
+A set of cheatsheets for **Python, JavaScript, Go,Rust,Bash and Linux**

 These cheatsheets are structured to be: